 We could also be exposed to transition risks resulting from changes in policy, technology and market preference to address climate change, such as carbon pricing policies, including increased prices for certain fuels, including natural gas and the introduction of a carbon tax, and power generation shifts from fossil fuels to renewable energy, which may lead to changes in the value of assets.
 In addition, measures to address climate change through laws and regulations, for example by requiring reductions in emissions of GHGs or introducing compliance schemes, could create economic risks and uncertainties for our businesses, by increasing GHG-related costs, such as the cost of abatement equipment to reduce emissions to comply with legal requirements on GHG emissions or required technological standards, or reducing demand for our products, any of which could have a material adverse effect on our business, financial condition and results of operations.
 See "-We are subject to various environmental and other legal requirements and may be subject to additional requirements that could impose substantial costs upon us" for a more detailed discussion on the risks to our business associated with the introduction of new laws and regulations by governments to combat climate change.
-In 2022, we received approval from the Science Based Targets initiative ("SBTi") for our GHG emission reduction targets to reduce scope 1 and 2 GHG emissions by 42% and to reduce absolute scope 3 GHG emissions by 12.3% by 2030.
-Our glass production process generates significant CO2 emissions, while the vast majority of our scope 3 GHG emissions arise in the various stages of the manufacturing of the aluminum and steel coils that we purchase to produce our products, which depend on various factors that are difficult to predict and outside our control.
+In 2022, we received approval from the SBTi for our GHG emission reduction targets to reduce Scope 1 and 2 GHG emissions by 42% and to reduce absolute Scope 3 GHG emissions by 12% by 2030.
+Our glass production process generates significant CO2 emissions, while the vast majority of our Scope 3 GHG emissions arise in the various stages of the manufacturing of the aluminum coils that we purchase to produce our products, which depend on various factors that are difficult to predict and outside our control.
 Our ability to meet our sustainability targets also depends on market or competitive conditions that are outside our control, as well as expectations and assumptions that are necessarily uncertain.
-Failure to meet our SBTi targets and reduce our emissions, or failure to meet any of our other sustainability targets, could result in increased costs for us in the form of carbon taxes, and could have a material adverse effect our reputation, customer and investor relationships, or ability to access capital on favorable terms, particularly given investors' increasing focus on ESG matters.
+Failure to meet our SBTi targets and reduce our emissions, or failure to meet any of our other sustainability targets, could result in increased costs for us in the form of carbon taxes, and could have a material adverse effect our reputation, customer and investor relationships, or ability to access capital on favorable terms, particularly given investors' focus on environmental, social and governmental matters.
+Failure to transition to low carbon manufacturing in the future could result in dedicated action by climate activists which could cause reputational damage or business interruption.